okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-12 8:52 AM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Polish]** Refactor Resize Images to 32x32 for Transfer Learning code for readability and DRY principles

+## 2025-09-12 9:14 AM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Docs]** Finalize docstrings and inline comments for Resize Images to 32x32 for Transfer Learning